de-Boer-Lab/Genomic-Model-Evaluation-API/src/training_examples/Apptainer/Test_Evaluator_Predictor/instructions.md

 The predictor needs to be started first.

-1. apptainer run -B path_to/predictor_data/ predictor.sif HOST PORT
+1. apptainer run -B /path_to/predictor_data/ predictor.sif HOST PORT
-2. apptainer run -B path_to/evaluator_data/ evaluator.sif HOST PORT OUTPUT_DIR
+2. apptainer run -B /path_to/evaluator_data:/evaluator_data -B /path/to/predictions:/predictions evaluator.sif HOST PORT OUTPUT_DIR

-If the connection was sucssesful a file called `predictor_return_file.json` will be created in the `/evaluator_container_sample/OUTPUT_DIR/`
+If the connection was sucssesful a file called `predictor_return_file.json` will be created in the `/path/to/predictions/`

 ### Helpful hints and notes